silaspe/maths/docs/rand.md

 .

-I hope you have a good Sunday!
+I hope you have a good Sunday and Fibonacci day!
 It's now time to go home.